Parkavonear Castle: Description

 Only the stone parts of the structure remain, as the wooden floors and roof have deteriorated and been removed.

 Square earthworks surrounded the keep but only traces of them remain.

+Name

-Parkavonear Castle takes its name from the Irish paírc an mhóinéir, meaning field of the meadow.
+Parkavonear Castle takes its name from the Irish paírc an mhóinéir, meaning "field of the meadow".
 It is sometimes spelt Parkvonear, but local spelling includes the middle letter 'a'.